 - SABC News – a 24-hours news channel that features South African & international news plus current affairs programming

 - SABC Encore – a 24-hour free-to-air digital satellite and digital terrestrial television retro rerun channel

-It is technically not possible to watch SABC channels completely free-of-charge when you consider the TV licence fees of R250 per annum.
+It is technically not possible to watch SABC channels completely free-of-charge when you consider the TV licence fees of R265 per annum.
+There is an option of paying R28 per month but this amounts to R336 per year.
 While the payment compliance varies, SABC still raises a portion of its income from licence fees.
 All the other medium of broadcast listed below aside free-to-air involve some form of on-going cost.

 Considering SABC is government-owned and publicly funded, they are required by law to cover as much of the South African population as possible.
 Free-to-air terrestrial broadcast is one of the primary means and is available to most of South Africa, especially the urban areas.

 As of December 2019, SABC broadcasts all 5 TV channels using analogue and digital (DVB-T2) signals.